sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 .. [#]
    What’s the difference between treatment and simple contrasts, I hear you ask?
-Well, as a basic example consider a gender main effect, with m=0 and f=1.
+Well, as a basic example consider a gender main effect, with m = 0 and f = 1.
 The coefficient corresponding to the treatment contrast will measure the difference in mean between females and males, and the intercept would be the mean of the males.
-However, with a simple contrast, i.e., m=-1 and f=1, the intercept is the average of the means and the main effect is the difference of each group mean from the intercept.
+However, with a simple contrast, i.e., m = -1 and f = 1, the intercept is the average of the means and the main effect is the difference of each group mean from the intercept.